K51G1N/5oclocksomewhere/README.md

 This application combines a React front-end with a Python Flask back-end to provide a unique feature.
 Users can click the "Get Random Location" button, which then results in a country and time being displayed.

-The Flask server, powered by Python, runs an `app.py` script, which leverages the logic from `main.py`.
+The Flask server, powered by Python, runs an `app.py`.
 The server's functionality is to select a random location within a timezone corresponding to the 17th hour (5 PM).

 I've hosted the app on heroku and so you can find it [here](https://immense-inlet-96264-5446a2834a97.herokuapp.com/)